Linzy0227/SRMNet/README.md

 # SRMNet
-Multimodal brain tumor segmentaiton with missing modality
+Deformation-Aware and Reconstruction-Driven Multimodal Representation Learning for Brain Tumor Segmentation with Missing Modalities

 We will update the complete code after the paper is accepted!!!